 - Licensed AEMTs can then progress into the Paramedic Program

-- Paramedics also have the opportunity to continue their education and earning their Associate’s of Applied Science Degree.
+- Paramedics also have the opportunity to continue their education and earn their Associate’s of Applied Science Degree.

 All interested students must:

 - First Apply to the College

 - (Recommended) You meet the reading requirement of a 12th-grade reading level by either: